 One of the first considerations you might have is the tasks and duties associated with these professions.
 Of course, you would want a career that best suits your passions, interests, and inclinations.
 So in this section, we’ll cover the main job roles of these two career paths.

-Dental assistants typically work in private clinics but opportunities can also be found in educational facilities, hospitals, regional health units, dental supply companies, and so on.
+Dental assistants typically work in private clinics, but opportunities can also be found in educational facilities, hospitals, regional health units, dental supply companies, etc.

 There are plenty of technical skills that a dental assistant in a hospital/clinic setting must have.
 But beyond technical skills, there is also the need to be able to interact with patients and make sure that they are comfortable throughout any procedure.